Notiooo/imgui-sfml-opengl3/README.md

 - Don't forget to run `ImGui::SFML::Init(const sf::Window&)` for each window you create.
 Same goes for `ImGui::SFML::Shutdown(const sf::Window&)`
 - Instead of calling `ImGui::SFML::ProcessEvent(sf::Event&)`, you need to call `ImGui::SFML::ProcessEvent(const sf::Window&, const sf::Event&)` overload for each window you create
 - Call `ImGui::SFML::SetCurrentWindow` before calling any `ImGui` functions (e.g. `ImGui::Begin`, `ImGui::Button` etc.)
-- Either call `ImGui::Render(sf::RenderWindow&)` overload for each window or manually do this:
+- Either call `ImGui::Render(sf::Window&)` overload for each window or manually do this:
     ```cpp
     SetCurrentWindow(window);
     ... // your custom rendering